z80playground/cpm-fat/README.md

 * I added `ql.com` ("quick list")
   * After reading [this guide to text-pagers on CP/M](https://techtinkering.com/articles/text-viewers-on-cpm/).
 * I added a couple of simple utilities to [A:](dist/CPM/DISKS/A), with source beneath [utils/](utils/):
-  * `cls.com` - Clear the screen, by outputting an appropriate ANSI escape sequence.
   * `locate.com`
     * Find files matching a given pattern on **all** drives:
       * `LOCATE *.COM`.